Jalen Guyton Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Season Stats

-- Guyton has tacked on 23 grabs for 386 yards and three touchdowns this year.
-He has been targeted 37 times and puts up 25.7 receiving yards per game.
+- Guyton has tacked on 23 receptions for 386 yards and three touchdowns.
+He's been targeted 37 times, producing 25.7 yards per game.

-- Guyton has been the target of 37 of his team's 579 passing attempts this season, or 6.4% of the target share.
+- Guyton has been the target of 6.4% (37 total) of his team's 579 passing attempts this season.

-- With five targets in the red zone this season, Guyton has been on the receiving end of 5.6% of his team's 89 red zone pass attempts.

-- The Chargers, who rank eighth in the NFL in points scored, have dropped back to pass 61.2% of the time while running the football 38.8% of the time.
+- The Chargers, who rank eighth in the NFL in points scored, have dropped back to pass 61.2% of the time while opting for the ground attack 38.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Guyton's matchup with the Broncos.